CIML-bioinformatic/SPlab_BecomingLTi/README.md

     ln -s Embryo_Stage13.5_FetalLiver/02_Container Embryo_Stage14.5_FetalLiver/02_Container
     ln -s Embryo_Stage13.5_FetalLiver/02_Container Embryo_Stage14.5_Periphery_CellRangerV3/02_Container

+### Install Docker and Singularity

+You need to install Docker and Singularity v2.6 on your system.

+- To install Docker, follow the instructions here : https://docs.docker.com/get-docker/

+- To install Singularity v2.6, follow the instructions here : https://sylabs.io/guides/2.6/admin-guide/

 ### Load docker images on the system

 In order to execute analysis of the bulk RNA-seq, you must load the provided docker image onto your Docker.
 Docker must be installed on your system.